julidau/easyeda_footprint_wizard_kicad/README.md

 # easyeda_footprint_wizard_kicad

+**This plugin is currently only tested to work with kicad v7.0.5 and python 3.11.
+Is is know to not work with kicad v6 due to an API incompatibility.
+See #2**

 A footprint wizard implementation of the easyeda2kicad-project.
 Aims to suport 3d model import and footprint generation from a LCSC part number without the "hassle" of calling a CLI tool.

 # Usage